quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-agenda.md

 ### Calendar Adapters

-Agenda views can use Timestamp adapters for native labels and native-keyed data without changing the Gregorian range that QCalendar renders and emits.
+Agenda views can use Timestamp adapters for native labels and native-keyed data while keeping the same adapter-native date contract as the rest of QCalendar.

-This example converts each visible Gregorian day to Islamic Civil (Hijri) or Indian National (Saka) labels inside the header and day slots.
-It is useful for planning views where users need native calendar context, while the application continues to store and route Gregorian dates.
+This example renders Islamic Civil (Hijri) or Indian National (Saka) labels inside the header and day slots.
+It is useful for planning views where users need native calendar context, while Gregorian interop remains available through slot identity metadata.

 <MarkdownExample title="Calendar Adapters" file="AgendaCalendarAdapter"/>